Eddlee97/Kaggle-Google-Apps-Store-Analysis-Visualization/README.md

 5. Created two new dataframes, paid apps and free apps

 ***Rating Comparison:*** <br>
-- If Rating is positive, paid apps have a higher average rating compare to free
+- If rating is positive, paid apps have a higher average rating compare to free
 - Paid apps have a higher rating in 29 categories
 - Free apps have a higher rating in 19 categories
 - Largest difference in favor of paid apps: